murrasource/digital_dash/README.md

 Every tenth of a second, the program queries the OBD port for the data I want through the obd python library.
 Dependencies are also listed below.

 ## Hardware
-1. Raspberry Pi Zero W (Note: if you use the display I chose, you will need the DPIO header pins on the Pi.
+1. Raspberry Pi Zero W (Note: if you use the display I chose, you will need the GPIO header pins on the Pi.
 It makes a very compact and easily mountable assembly.)
 2. Touchscreen Display of your choice.
 I like the hyperpixel4 from Pimoroni. (https://shop.pimoroni.com/products/hyperpixel-4?variant=12569485443155)
 3. Bluetooth ELM327 OBD-II Device (https://www.amazon.com/gp/product/B011NSX27A/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1)
 4. OBD-II port splitter (https://www.amazon.com/gp/product/B0711LGRGQ/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)